Allison Cameron: Departure

 Fox Broadcasting announced in September 2009 that Cameron would be written out of the series in the middle of season 6.
-This was a decision on the part of the writers and producers, and not Morrison's.

 Before her final episode aired on November 16, 2009, Morrison commented on the announcement of her departure, stating that it was not definite.
 "I don't think anyone really knows...they're always just a couple of episodes ahead, and [executive producer] David Shore has always been very true to the writing of the characters and what he believes them to be."
 Morrison says that Shore is currently trying to figure out the truth of where Cameron's supposed to be right now, and "if she fits into the hospital...and as far as I know, they don't know.
 So that's what I know," Morrison said at the Star Trek home video premiere party.
-Cameron returned in the season 6 episode, Lockdown as well as in the series finale, Everybody Dies, as a hallucination.
+Cameron returned in the season 6 episode, "Lockdown" as well as in the series finale, "Everybody Dies", as a hallucination.
 Cameron was also present at House's funeral, telling everyone that "somewhere... he knew how to love."